khurramsaadat/streamin/streamin-frontend/DOCS/PROGRESS.md

 - Cleaned up unused imports and fixed all TypeScript/linter errors
 - Ran full type check (npx tsc --noEmit): no errors
 - All changes tested and verified

+## 2024-07-10
+- Removed unused imports from About.tsx, Home.tsx, Privacy.tsx, and Terms.tsx to resolve TS6133 errors
+- Fixed Netlify build failure caused by unused imports
+- Ran full type check (npx tsc --noEmit): no errors
+- All changes tested and verified